Big-Burden/godot-debug-draw/README.md

 `DebugDraw.Sphere(GlobalTransform, sphereShape, Colors.Red, 1.0f, true);`

-There is also a generic Shape method that takes a `Shape3D`, altough it only supports drawing these shapes:
+There is also a generic Shape method that takes a `Shape3D`, although it only supports drawing these shapes:
 `BoxShape3D`, `SphereShape3D`, `CapsuleShape3D`, `CylinderShape3D` and `WorldBoundaryShape3D`

 `CollisionShape3D collisionShape = GetNode<CollisionShape3D>("CollisionShape")`